ideas-um/FAST/JOSS-Paper/paper.md

 The iteration continues until converging on a sized aircraft.

 After sizing, the aircraft model is returned as a data structure, allowing for further analysis or integration into other studies.
-FAST also offers post-processing options, including mission history visualization (see Fig. \autoref{Fig:MissionHistory}) and geometric visualization of the sized aircraft (see Fig. \autoref{Fig:GeometryExample}).
+FAST also offers post-processing options, including mission history visualization (see Fig. ???) and geometric visualization of the sized aircraft (see Fig. ???).
 To visualize an aircraft concept, users either prescribe their own aircraft geometry or use one that is pre-defined within FAST [@khailany2025aircraft].

 ![Example of a mission history\label{Fig:MissionHistory}](Figures/MissionHistoryLabeled.PNG){width = 80%}